bambora/na-payment-apis-demo/README.md

 Copyright © 2017 Bambora Inc.

-This repo contains a simple merchant Python/Flask server to help process payments.
-The demo clients and server are intended to be simple examples to help you with your production implementation.
+This repo contains a simple merchant Python/Flask server and associated Web and iOS clients to help process payments.
+The demo server & clients are intended to be simple examples that can help you with your production implementation.

 :-)